paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### IsDigitsOnly

-Check the contents of a string and return true if it only has digits.
+Check the contents of a string and return true if only digits.

 ```
 Assert.IsTrue(Compare.isDigitsOnly("123987654"));